savioferns321/Fluffy/README.md

-<b>Installation instructions<b>
+<b>Installation instructions</b>

-Note : Please download/refer to the file "Fluffy - project report.docx" to read more about the project
+<i>Note : Please download/refer to the file "Fluffy - project report.docx" to read more about the project</i>

 In the terminal, navigate to the folder directory where the project files are located.
 Run the shell script build_pb.sh to build the .proto files as follows : ./build_pb.sh